Behind the camera: NASA Tracking Camera

 The Challenger crew on that Jan 28, 1986 morning was a PC dream team.
 Two white women (Sharon Christa McAuliffe and Judy Resnik), an Asian American (Ellison S. Onizuka), an African American (Ron McNair), and three white men (Greg Jarvis, Michael J. Smith, and Dick Scobee).
 McAuliffe was the first citizen astronaut, a teacher, who won a place on board Challenger by beating out a group of 11,000 other entrants.
-During the mission she was going to broadcast live a lesson to millions of school children across the country.
+During the mission, she was going to broadcast live a lesson to millions of school children across the country.
 When the seven boarded that morning they had to step carefully as they entered the shuttle, as the boarding platform was covered in ice from an unusual Florida deep freeze.
 It was this same cold weather that would ultimately doom their launch.

 Canadian Cold Front

 The odd cold front had come down from Canada putting much of Florida well below freezing.
 Ice covered the shuttle while it was waiting for take-off at the Kennedy Space Center.
-These cold temperatures, which dropped to –5 C (20 Fahrenheit), raised concerns in the control room and after the astronauts had entered the shuttle, launch was delayed to allow the temp to increase.
+These cold temperatures, which dropped to –5 C (20 Fahrenheit), raised concerns in the control room and after the astronauts had entered the shuttle, the launch was delayed to allow the temp to increase.
 Some of the concerns were about the two booster rockets, more specifically the two booster rocket’s O-rings that helped seal together the different segments that made up each rocket.
-Engineers had come to the conclusion that the O-rings’ design was flawed in extreme cold conditions like those reached on Jan 28.
+Engineers had come to the conclusion that the O-rings’ design was flawed in extremely cold conditions like those reached on Jan 28.
 When the temperature dropped the O-rings became brittle and they would not expand to prevent ignited rocket fuel from bursting out through the seals.

 Previous launches had come dangerously close to Challenger’s fate with much higher take-off temperatures, the lowest up to that point was 12 C (53 Fahrenheit).
-Roger Boisjoly, an engineer at, Morton Thiokol the contractor who built the booster rockets, became so concerned that he and his co-workers tried to stop the, cold weather, Challenger launch.
+Roger Boisjoly, an engineer at, Morton Thiokol the contractor who built the booster rockets, became so concerned that he and his co-workers tried to stop the cold weather, Challenger launch.
 NASA managers listened to their concerns and told the group they had 45min to prove the launch would fail, “We had 45 minutes to prepare for the most important meeting of our lives,” Boisjoly said.
 After the presentation NASA still refused to delay the launch, putting the O-ring issue in the acceptable flight risk category.
 Morton Thiokol company managers also backed down.
 Perhaps fearing that any delays might damage their upcoming contract renewal they made a “management decision” overriding their engineers and refused to take the issue any farther.

 Oblivious to all this, the seven astronauts patiently waited for the go ahead.
-After a 2 hour wait the green light was given.
+After a 2 hour wait, the green light was given.
 The following are excerpts from the timeline that started at 11:38 a.m.
 EST, Jan.
 28, 1986 when the solid rocket ignition command was sent.

 0.000 – Solid rocket ignition command is sent.